MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-security-recommendation.md

 ## File for exception

-As an alternative to a remediation request, you can create exceptions for recommendations.
+As an alternative to a remediation request when a recommendation is not relevant at the moment, you can create exceptions for recommendations.
 Only users with “exceptions handling” permissions can add exception.
-[Learn more about RBAC roles](user-roles.md)

-If your organization has device groups, you will now be able to scope the exception to specific groups.
-If you have global administrator permission (called Microsoft Defender ATP administrator), then you can choose to set the exception for all current and future device groups.
+[Learn more about RBAC roles](user-roles.md).
+If your organization has device groups, you will now be able to scope the exception to specific device groups.

 When an exception is created for a recommendation, the recommendation is no longer active.
-The recommendation state will change to **Full exception** or **Partial exception (by device group)**.
+The recommendation state will change to **Full exception** or **Partial exception** (by device group).

 ### How to create an exception